 Homocysteine is an amino acid that the body produces by breaking down dietary proteins.
 Having high levels of homocysteine can damage blood vessels and lead to blood clots.
 People who have high homocysteine levels tend to have low levels of vitamin B12.

 Complications associated with having homocysteinemia due to MTHFR mutations include:

 - abnormal blood clotting

 - blood clots

 - numbness or tingling in the hands and feet

 A doctor can determine whether or not a person has an MTHFR variant by reviewing their medical history, considering their current symptoms, and performing a physical examination.
 The doctor may recommend running a blood test to check the person’s homocysteine levels.

-Although it is possible to identify an MTHFR gene mutation through genetic testing, organizations such as the American Heart Association (AHA) recommend against screening for common MTHFR gene variants in regards to cardiovascular risk.
+Although it is possible to identify an MTHFR gene mutation through genetic testing, organizations such as the American Heart Association (AHA) recommend against screening for common MTHFR gene variants in regard to cardiovascular risk.